johnathan-convertino-afrl/sipo/README.md

    date: 2025.04.16

    details: Convert Serial to Parallel data at some baud.
+MSb or LSb first selectable.

    license: MIT